CS-METIS/minimetis/README.md

 PUBLIC_IP	ungit-USERNAME.DOMAIN
 PUBLIC_IP	filebrowser-USERNAME.DOMAIN
 ```
-- add the root certificate ./pki/CA.pem to the trusted root certificate of the client browser
+- add the root certificate ./pki/CA Root Minimetis.pem to the trusted root certificate of the client browser

-Once done the new mining plane is accessible at https://USERNAME.DOMAIN
+Once done the new mining plane is accessible after a few minutes at https://USERNAME.DOMAIN